lrug/lrug.org/source/meetings/2014/july/index.html.md

 [John Maxwell](http://jgwmaxwell.com/) wants to talk to us about automated deployment:

 > The first principle of the Agile Manifesto says “Our highest
 > priority is to satisfy the customer through early and
 > continuous delivery of valuable software”, yet too often this
 > is not the reality.
 Delivery is one of the most disruptive
 > parts of the software development process for developers, but
 > can be easy to automate, empowering the iterative process.
 > This talk is a manifesto for how to go from scratch to
 > automated deployment, with a few tales from the trenches of
 > mistakes made along the way.

+{::coverage year="2014" month="july" talk="continuous-deliverance-set-your-development-free" /}

 ### Welcome back to RSpec

 [Tom Stuart](http://codon.com/) is going to re-introduce us to RSpec:

 > [RSpec 3](https://relishapp.com/rspec/) has just been released, and it's come a long way since
 > [version 1](http://rspec.info).
 If you've had problems with RSpec in the past, now
 > is a great time to revisit it — it's become much cleaner, simpler
 > and more focused.
 I'll give a quick overview of the main things
 > that have changed over the years, and if there's time, I'll
 > explain a few of the new features in version 3.

+{::coverage year="2014" month="july" talk="welcome-back-to-rspec" /}

 ### Becoming a Developer & Codebar